Semilocal Meta-GGA Exchange-Correlation Approximation From Adiabatic Connection Formalism: Extent and Limitations: Results Discussion

-i) the major part of the error for the TPSS-ACSC functional is related to functional-driven error\cite{BurkeFD_DD}.
-This is most possibly related to the ACSC model itself, which was not designed to be accurate in high-density limit where most of the chemical application takes place;
+\item The major part of the error for the TPSS-ACSC functional is related to functional-driven error\cite{BurkeFD_DD}.
+This is most possibly related to the ACSC model itself, which was not designed to be accurate in the high-density limit where most of the chemical application takes place;

-ii) because both TPSS and TPSS-ACSC utilize the same semi-local TPSS exchange, the much larger error observed in the latter might suggest the lack of compatibility between exchange and correlation functionals (there is no error cancellation effect).
-The correlation energies themselves are quite accurate as shown in \Tab{tax}.
-Thus, a slight modification of the exchange part of the functional might improve the results.
-To test this possibility, we have modified the $\mu$ parameter in the TPSS exchange to improve the performance of the TPSS-ACSC XC functional.
-For $\mu = 0.40$ we have observed a significant reduction of MAE for AE6 obtained at @SCF densities to 6.63 kcal/mol.
-This indicates that proper behavior of TPSS-ACSC can be restored by proper design of compatible exchange functional;
+\item because both TPSS and TPSS-ACSC utilize the same semi-local TPSS exchange, the larger error observed in the latter might suggest the lack of compatibility between exchange and correlation functionals (there is no error cancellation effect).
+The correlation energies are pretty accurate, as shown in \Tab{tax}.
+This might indicate that the correct behavior of TPSS-ACSC functional can be restored by proper design of compatible exchange functional;

-iii) the density-driven error related to the relaxation of orbitals in the presence of TPSS-ACSC correlation potentials causes an increase of MAE of about 3 kcal/mol.
-This possibly might indicate an overestimation of the correlation effect in the SCF density.